henzeb/query-filter-builder/README.md

 need of a thousand parameters passed to your methods or writing SQL queries inside your controllers.

-This comes with support for Laravel's query builder.
-No other builders as of yet.
-If you'd  like to contribute, see [Contributing](CONTRIBUTING.md).
+This comes with support for Laravel.
+If you'd  like to contribute for other frameworks, see [Contributing](CONTRIBUTING.md).

 ## Installation
 You can install the package via composer:

 ```bash